Rajkumar-MP/FELearning/README.md

 ## Scripts

 - `start` runs your app for development, reloading on file changes
-- `start:build` runs your app after it has been built using the build command
+- `start:build` runs your app after it is built using the build command
 - `build` builds your app and outputs it in your `dist` directory
 - `test` runs your test suite with Web Test Runner
 - `lint` runs the linter for your project